People will make or break your business…

 - If you see a problem, change your process.

-We designed the Applied platform to make the above process as easy and effective as possible - from writing conversion-optimised job descriptions to tracking and reporting on your recruitment success.
+We designed the Applied recruitment platform to make the above process as easy and effective as possible - from writing conversion-optimised job descriptions to tracking and reporting on your recruitment success.
 If you’d like a whistle-stop tour of how it all works, feel free to book a demo, or browse our resources.